 The property is currently split into two different zoning designations, which makes development of the site with one congruous development, difficult.
-The southern portion of the site has a designation of R-L (Low Density Residential) which does not allow for the proposed resort hotel (commercial) use and the northern portion has a designation of R/VS-L. The R-L designation intends for development to comply with the following statement:
+The southern portion of the site has a designation of R-L (Low Density Residential) which does not allow for the proposed resort hotel (commercial) use and the northern portion has a designation of R/VS-L which allows for development of the site with a resort hotel & spa.
+The R-L designation intends for development to comply with the following statement: